This is the online manual for the Aerodrums air drumming instrument. (エアロドラム説明書 )

-In the event that you can’t find what you are looking for here, you can ask a question on the forums at aerodrums.com, or send an email to the support address.
+In the event that you can’t find what you are looking for, please ask a question on the forum aerodrums.com, or send an email to our support address.

 You can open this manual in your browser from Aerodrums by clicking the “Help” button in the home screen, then by pressing the “Online manual” button.

 Please note that this manual applies to the latest version of Aerodrums.
 Mac users can get the latest version here.
 Windows PC users can check that they are running the latest version by clicking the “Check for Aerodrums updates” link that is located in the Aerodrums group in the Start Menu, or by running the updater.exe program that can be found in the directory where Aerodrums was installed (typically C:\Program Files (x86)\Aerodrums).
 Please make sure that Aerodrums is not running when checking for updates.